The Eilenberg-MacLane Spectrum of \mathbb{F}_1: The Geometry of

 \begin{lem} The simplicial set $\mathtt{s}^\ast\fun=\mathfrak{B}\fun\langle 1\rangle$ is equal to the simplicial circle $\mathfrak{S}^1=\Delta^1/\partial\Delta^1$. \end{lem}

 \begin{proof} This follows from the definitions of $\mathtt{s}$ and $\fun$. \end{proof}

 \begin{rmk} There is another way to interpret this result.
-The $\Gamma$-set $\fun$ is canonically isomorphic to $\widehat{H}\mathbb{F}$, for $\mathbb{F}$ the partial commutative monoid defined above.
-From \cite[Proposition 4.19]{beardsley-nakamura--projective} we have that $\mathtt{s}^\ast\widehat{H}\mathbb{F}$ is isomorphic to Segal's bar construction for partial monoids (see \cite{segal-config_spaces}) applied to $\mathbb{F}$.
+From \cite[Proposition 4.19]{beardsley-nakamura--projective} we have that $\mathtt{s}^\ast\fun$ is isomorphic to Segal's bar construction for the partial monoid $\mathbb{F}$ with two elements $\{0,1\}$ in which $1+1$ is undefined (see \cite{segal-config_spaces}).
 Moreover, Segal remarks therein that the bar construction of a \textit{free} partial monoid, i.e.~one in which the only possible binary additions are the ones involving the identity element, agrees with the reduced suspension.
 In other words, $\mathfrak{B}\fun\langle 1\rangle$ is the bar construction of $\mathbb{F}$ and therefore isomorphic to $\Sigma S^0$. \end{rmk}

 \begin{defn} Write $\Gamma(n)\colon \Fin_\ast\to\Set_\ast$ for the functor corepresented by the object $\langle n\rangle\in\Fin_\ast$. \end{defn}

 \begin{lem} There is a canonical isomorphism between $\Gamma(n)$ and the $n$-fold product $\fun\times\fun\times\cdots\times\fun$. \end{lem}